-File Configuration fields: nNoExistingEntries If you don't want to get a dump of an existing specific Windows event log then use this option.
+File nNoExistingEntries Configuration fields: Description: If you don't want to get a dump of an existing specific Windows event log then use this option.
 When MonitorWare Agent / EventReport are restarted it will start processing after that last entry and do not look for the prevoius entries.